shilman/generator-meteor-coffee/README.md

 A [Coffeescript](http://coffeescript.org) [Meteor](http://meteor.com) project generator for [Yeoman](http://yeoman.io).

 This is a Coffeescript port of the excellent [generator-meteor](https://github.com/Pent/generator-meteor) Yeoman generator.
-If you prefer straight Javascript, check out the original.
+If you prefer your Javascript straight, check out the original [generator-meteor](https://github.com/Pent/generator-meteor).

 Minor modifications:
  - Removed a few files to keep the scaffolding simple